-This caramelized banana oatmeal is one of my all time favorite recipes.
+This caramelized banana oatmeal is one of my all time favorite recipes, and yours too!
 It’s creamy, super easy to make, and tastes like dessert yet is made with simple and wholesome ingredients.

 How do you make caramelized bananas?

-- Add in the maple syrup once it is sizzling add the sliced bananas.
+Add in the maple syrup once it is sizzling and the sliced bananas.

 That’s it!
 Making caramelized bananas is SO simple and doesn’t require any refined sugar.
 You can also have them as dessert with some coconut whipped cream, on top of pancakes, or with oatmeal like this recipe.
 YUM.